 How do I get started with my treatment?

-To get started, contact Dr. Bedont and his team at Rockwood Orthodontics and discuss your case.
+To get started, contact Dr. Bedont and his team at Bedont Orthodontics and discuss your case.
 Dr. Bedont will inform you if treatment is required, and will make necessary arrangements.